W Wailes Wailes and Strang

 Fitting: Brighton and Hove – St Martin, reredos

-Glass: Brighton and Hove, – St Luke, Queen’s Park; Chiddingly; Lewes, – St John, Southover
+Glass: Brighton and Hove, – St Luke, Queen’s Park; Chiddingly; Lewes, – St John, Southover; Sompting

 George Wooliscroft-Rhead (1854-1920) was the son of Staffordshire pottery designer who in addition to learning his father’s craft, became a painter.
 He moved to London where he was trained by F M Brown and enjoyed some success.
 He was a talented etcher and as well as continuing to design ceramics, made stained glass designs for J Powell and Sons over a prolonged period.
-Some doubt surrounds the extent of these, for there is a much greater quantity of designs made for Powell’s by — Read who is not more fully identified.
-It seems plausible that these are in fact also by Wooliscroft-Rhead, and though one of the windows at Climping credited to ‘Read’ dates from as late as 1928, well after the death of Wooliscroft-Rhead, the use of designs posthumously was quite common in the stained glass business.
-In the list that follows designs given specifically to Read are marked with an asterisk, since there is an element of doubt.
+Some doubt surrounds the quantity of these, for there are many more designs made for Powell’s by one ‘Read‘ who defies fuller identification.
+It is possible that these are in fact also by Wooliscroft-Rhead and that the unusual spelling of his name was disregarded.
+Against this is a window at Rudgwick, which is credited to ‘Read’ though dating from as late as 1930, well after the death of Wooliscroft-Rhead.
+However, the use of designs posthumously was quite common in the stained glass business.
+In the list that follows designs given specifically to Read are marked with an asterisk, since an element of doubt remains at present.

-Glass: *Alfriston; Arlington; *Brighton and Hove, – St Martin, Lewes Road; *- St Mary; *Climping; *Coleman’s Hatch; *Handcross; *Hastings, – St Helen, Ore (new); Newick; *Nutley; *Stonegate; *Ticehurst; *Westdean (E)
+Glass: *Alfriston; Arlington; Bognor, – St Mary Magdalene, South Bersted; *Brighton and Hove, – St Martin, Lewes Road; *- St Mary; *Climping; *Coleman’s Hatch; *Handcross; *Hastings, – St Helen, Ore (new); Newick; *Nutley; *Petworth; *Rudgwick; *Stedham; *Stonegate; *Ticehurst; *Westdean (E)

 E A Woore